 What's more American than apple pie?
 This berry-and-fruit pie arranged like the Stars and Stripes.
 From sea to shining sea, creative bakers will be serving up delectable desserts with a patriotic tri-color motif this holiday weekend.

 About 4,000 people have climbed Mount Everest since Sir Edmund Hillary first reached the summit in 1953.
 It wasn't until a decade later, in the spring of 1963, that the first American reached the top of the world's highest mountain and planted an American flag.
 A few months later, President Kennedy presented that climber, Jim Whittaker, and the rest of his team with the National Geographic Society's highest award, the Hubbard Medal.

 Nothing evokes quintessential Americana like a farm with a classic red barn.
-This weathered beauty in rural Spokane County, Washington shows off its patriotism with a painted flag and the words “In God We Trust.
+This weathered beauty in rural Spokane County, Washington shows off its patriotism with a painted flag and the words "In God We Trust.
 Life.
-Liberty.”
-These are the most beautiful Fourth of July firework displays around the country.
+Liberty."
+Too subtle?
+Try one of the most beautiful Fourth of July firework displays around the country.

 A wee Scottish isle

 The tiny Scottish isle of Islay played a magnificent yet little-known role in American WWI history.
 When, in February 1918, the USS Tuscania was hit by a German torpedo off Islay's shores, islanders waded into the icy water and pulled 132 injured crewmen and more than 180 dead to shore.
 Determined to bury the fallen with honor, a group of island women crafted an American flag using an encyclopedia as a guide.

 Months later, the islanders sent the flag to President Woodrow Wilson with the request that it be placed in a museum.
 In 2018, a century after the disaster, the Smithsonian Institution returned the century-old flag to Islay with our nation's gratitude.